What is Adderall?

 Loss of Appetite

 One of the most well-known physiological side effects of Adderall is a loss of appetite.
 Sometimes it is actually prescribed to people as a method of helping treat obesity.
 Again, as Adderall increases dopamine in the brain, it decreases the craving for dopamine released by food, especially in cases of individuals with food addictions.
-Also, it can cause constipation or stomachache in some people.
+Another side effect is that it can cause constipation or stomachache in some people.

 Increase in heart rate